ehu7559/cryptoPalsWriteups/set4guide.md

 This was fun, I suppose.
 Much of it was painful.
 I still haven't implemented MD4 as of the time of writing, but I genuinely cannot be bothered to finish it.
 It's just so tedious and slow that I don't care.
 I could not possibly care less.
-I am lookvery much looking forward to the fifth and sixth challenge sets, where I can actually demonstrate my mathematical knowledge.
+I am very much looking forward to the fifth and sixth challenge sets, where I can actually demonstrate my mathematical knowledge.